upsc IRS

 Get Paid to Help Students Across the World - Earn With Chegg

-Which exam is given for IRS?
+Which exam is given for the IRS?

 The UPSC exam is given for IRS.
 The UPSC exam includes IPS, IAS, IRS, and IFS, among others.
-Also, Union Public Service Commission (UPSC) conducts the IRS exam to fill the Indian Revenue Service (IRS) positions.
+Also, the Union Public Service Commission (UPSC) conducts the IRS exam to fill the Indian Revenue Service (IRS) positions.

 Is the exam for IAS and IRS the same?